 Automatic linear feature recognition is not available in ArcGIS 10 or previous versions.
 You must interpret/digitize linear features manually from a DEM-derived hillshade raster (various illumination angles), High Pass filter raster (edge enhancement), Aspect raster (emphasizes straight slope-plane intersections), or an aerial photo.
 Linear topographic features in a hillshade raster are generally more visible when illumination is perpendicular to their trend and at a raking angle (sun low in the sky).
 Thin snow cover and winter imagery can help in detection of subtle features.

-Use a hillshade as a basemap for interpretation.
+Create a hillshade as a basemap for interpretation (see A Better Hillshade lesson).
 Vary the illumination properties to highlight differently oriented features with the following.
 Open the Image Analysis window, Window > Image Analysis, then click the Options button (at upper left of the window) > Hillshade.
 Change the sunlight azimuth, illumination angle, and Z factor.
 Change the hillshade color ramp here under the Processing tab.

 High Pass Filter Method